AdobeDocs/analytics.en/help/components/cda/device-graph.md

 * All prerequisites listed on the [overview page](overview.md).
 * Your organization must use the Adobe Experience Platform Identity Service Co-op Graph or Private Graph.
 See the [Home Page](https://docs.adobe.com/content/help/en/device-co-op/using/home.html) in the Device Co-op user guide.
 * Your implementation must use the latest version of the Experience Cloud ID Service.
 See the [Home Page](https://docs.adobe.com/content/help/en/id-service/using/home.html) in the Experience Cloud Identity Service user guide.
 Most implementations using Adobe Experience Platform Launch likely already have ECID deployed.
-* Your implementation must call the `setCustomerIDs` function whenever an individual can be identified, such as when a user logs in or opens an email.
+* Your implementation must call the `setCustomerIDs` function (or SDK equivalent) whenever an individual can be identified, such as when a user logs in or opens an email.
 This requirement applies to all platforms, including mobile apps if used.
 See [`setCustomerIDs`](https://docs.adobe.com/content/help/en/id-service/using/id-service-api/methods/setcustomerids.html) in the Experience Cloud Identity Service user guide.

 ## Limitations specific to the device graph

 * Legacy Analytics ID's are not supported.
 Only visitors with Experience Cloud ID's are stitched.
 * If your organization uses a Private Graph, new devices take up to 24 hours to be stitched.
-* New devices visiting your site can take up to two weeks to be processed by the Co-op Graph.
+* If your organization uses the Co-op Graph, new devices visiting your site can take up to two weeks to be stitched.
 The level of stitching in CDA for the most recent two weeks is typically lower than for date ranges older than two weeks.
 * 3rd-party device graphs are not supported.

 ## Next steps